c9s/bbgo/README.md

 Add your dotenv file:

 ```
+# optional
 SLACK_TOKEN=

+# optional
 TELEGRAM_BOT_TOKEN=
 TELEGRAM_BOT_AUTH_TOKEN=

+# if you have one
 BINANCE_API_KEY=
 BINANCE_API_SECRET=

+# if you have one
 MAX_API_KEY=
 MAX_API_SECRET=

+# if you have one
 FTX_API_KEY=
 FTX_API_SECRET=
 # specify it if credentials are for subaccount
 FTX_SUBACCOUNT_NAME=

+# optional, if you have the db setup
 MYSQL_URL=root@tcp(127.0.0.1:3306)/bbgo?parseTime=true
 ```